Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

     assert len(bs) == 2
 ```

-The compiler now throws the following error: `Can only access attributes of instances`.
+The compiler throws the following error: `Can only access attributes of instances`.

 ### Recommendation

-Either ensure attributes of builtin types like `bytes` can actually be accessed, or remove `bytes.fromhex()` from the warning and the Opshin documentation.
+Either ensure attributes of builtin types like `bytes` can actually be accessed, or remove `bytes.fromhex()` from the Opshin documentation.

 ## Finding 32 - non user-friendly error when using Union of single type